Skip to content

 • remember() is synchronous and fast — No LLM calls, just stores the episode.
 This keeps the write path non-blocking.

-• ingest() is async with LLM triage — Buffers raw text, scores density, extracts episodes, and consolidates automatically.
+• ingest() is async with LLM triage — Buffers raw text, extracts memory-worthy episodes, and consolidates automatically.
+Episodes get topic_id=None unless you pass a topic.

 • consolidate() is async — This is where all LLM work happens (extraction, generalization).
 Call it explicitly or let auto-consolidation handle it.